MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 Called when registration of content for tracking & revocation is successful.

 Parameters:
-* **context**: The same context that was passed to [ProtectionEngine::RegisterContentForTrackingAndRevocationAsync](#classProtectionEngine_1a0d8ffa1653a4054cc9a08b3c146a18b4)
+* **context**: The same context that was passed to ProtectionEngine::RegisterContentForTrackingAndRevocationAsync.

-An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RegisterContentForTrackingAndRevocationAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationSuccess](#classProtectionEngine_1_1Observer_1a5bf8bf514bfad7910d56fe6996234101) or [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationFailure](#classProtectionEngine_1_1Observer_1ad4957ccc92fc9d12090cd6802b242f0a)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RegisterContentForTrackingAndRevocationAsync and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationSuccess](class_mip_protectionengine_observer.md) or [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationFailure](class_mip_protectionengine_observer.md)

 ### OnRegisterContentForTrackingAndRevocationFailure function
 Called when registration of content for tracking & revocation fails.